 Runner Up: Clicgear Model 3.5+ Golf Push Cart

-If you aren’t extremely worried about budget with this purchase, you may find lots of appeal in the Clicgear Model 3.5+ Golf Cart.
+If you aren’t extremely worried about the budget with this purchase, you may find lots of appeal in the Clicgear Model 3.5+ Golf Cart.
 This unit is actually very similar to the last trolley that we saw, but it is substantially more expensive.

 As I see it, the differences between the Cilcgear and the CaddyTrek don’t at all account for such a big discrepancy in price.
 But hey, maybe you will feel differently.

-Benefit: Rich in Accessories
+Rich in Accessories

 It really is a good cart.
 It is comfortable to use, with accessories to store tees, balls, drinks, and umbrellas.
 It is also easy to get around with.
-The hand break ensures tight stops, and the overall interface makes it easy to stay on track.
+The hand brake ensures tight stops, and the overall interface makes it easy to stay on track.